coder-hugo/linux-touch-gestures/README.md

 ## Required libraries

-The only need extra library should be [libiniparser](http://ndevilla.free.fr/iniparser/html/index.html).
+The only needed extra library should be [libiniparser](http://ndevilla.free.fr/iniparser/html/index.html).

 ## Compile and install